mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Image: A terrified 12-year-old boy fleeing through flames:**

 > *"Corvus Blackwood, age twelve, escaped.
 Watched his parents die.
 Heard them scream their innocence as they burned.
 Spent forty-three years in exile, planning, gathering followers, seeking proof.
 And then he learned about the Components.
-Understood that only a Blackwood could open the vault at Raven's Rest.
+Understood that only a Blackwood could open the vault at Raven's Keep.
 Realized he could prove his family's innocence by demonstrating they were guardians, not thieves.*
 >
 > *But forty-three years of pain twisted his righteous cause into dangerous obsession.
 He doesn't just want vindication—he wants revenge.
 He'll expose the truth by assembling the World-Splitter, proving only guardian bloodlines can command it.
 And then?
-Then he'll give the corrupt kingdoms a choice: confess their crimes, or he triggers the Second Sundering and destroys everyone."*
+Then he'll give the corrupt kingdoms a choice: confess their crimes, or he triggers the Second Worldrend and destroys everyone."*

 ---